elide-us/elide-us/EchoGrid/Book01.md

 ### CAPTION (NARRATOR):

-| In every age, we believed we were the last to inherit the mess.
+|| In every age, we believed we were the last to inherit the mess.

 ### CAPTION:

-| But this time…
+|| But this time...
-| We might actually clean it up.
+|| We might actually clean it up.